-Use an API Key in API Gateway
+Use API Keys in API Gateway without Usage Plans Enabled

-Use an API Key with the API Gateway Console
+Use an API Key without Usage Plans

 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.